-Eric Sorenson ~ Foundation Governor, Chair of Governing Body and Link Governor for Maths
+Eric Sorenson ~ Foundation Governor, Chair of Governing Body and Link Governor for Safeguarding and EYFS

 Amy Rodwell ~ Foundation Governor and Link Governor for SEN

-I have been a Governor at St Mary’s for over six years.
-I sit on the Standards and Curriculum Committee that looks at what the children are learning and how they are progressing.
-I live in Halton Road so getting to meetings is very easy for me.
+I have been a Governor at St Mary’s for over 10 years.
+I am chair of the Standards and Curriculum Committee that looks at what the children are learning and how they are progressing at St Mary’s.
+I live in locally so getting to meetings is very easy for me.